padarom/java-migrations/README.md

 migrator.runAllMigrations();
 ```

-If not otherwise specified the Migrator will use a `DatabaseMigrationRepository` with the table name `migrations`.
-What this means is, that the list of the ran migrations and batches will be stored inside a database table with the name _migrations_.
-You can override this table name, or use your own MigrationRepository (implementing the `MigrationRepositoryInterface`) and pass it to the Migrator constructor as the first parameter:
+In this example the migrator automatically creates a `DatabaseMigrationRepository`, which stores a list of all previously ran migrations within the database, in the table _migrations_.
+If you don't want this, you can pass in your own `MigrationRepositoryInterface` to the migrator's constructor:

 ```java
 DatabaseMigrationRepository repository = new DatabaseMigrationRepository(databaseConnection, "custom_migrations_table");
 Migrator migrator = new Migrator(repository, databaseConnection, "path.to.your.migrations");
 ```

+By doing this you can store the information of which migrations have already run however you'd like.

 ### SQL Flavors
-This library is working with JDBC.
-All built classes use instances of `java.sql.Connection` to interact with the database.
+This library works with JDBC.
+This library uses instances of `java.sql.Connection` to interact with the database.
 It will automatically determine the flavor of your DBMS by analyzing the driver's class name.
-Currently supported are:
+Currently supported, and planned for future support are:

 - [x] SQLite (`org.sqlite.JDBC`)
 - [ ] MySQL (`com.mysql.jdbc.Driver`)